alexyorke/hofs-churn/README.md

 ## Git says there's an error when cloning a file

-It appears to be something with unicode.
-It appears to be with `.xcodeproj` files and other non-important files, but otherwise the rest of the clone should complete ok.
+It appears to be something with unicode, usually with a `.xcodeproj` files and other non-important files, but otherwise the rest of the clone should complete ok.

-## Git repos containing a single file have their ratio incorrectly counted

-There's an option to `cloc` which outputs the sum irregardless of how many files were counted.
-I'll have to add it in at some point.

 ## Whoa, I've cloned a massive repo and I'm out of space.
 How do I avoid large repos?